nokotamustang/Python3DEngines/README.md

 ### mgl/cube - Cube with Lambert Diffusion & Blinn-Phong Specular lighting

-Create a 3D cube from vertices, indices, and normals, and apply a simple lighting shader to it.

-![Screenshots](./screenshots/mgl_cube1.PNG)

 This is a basic example creating a 3D mesh from scratch and applying a simple shader program to it.
 The shader program is a combination of Lambert Diffusion and Blinn-Phong Specular lighting models.

+![Screenshots](./screenshots/mgl_cube1.PNG)

 Because we communicate with the GPU using OpenGL under the hood, we need to send data to the GPU in the form of buffers.
 We create a Vertex Buffer Object (VBO) to store the vertices, and an Element Buffer Object (EBO) to store the indices of the vertices that make up the triangles of the cube.